turbot/steampipe-plugin-nomad/docs/index.md

 }
 ```

-or you may specify the Address, Namespace and SecretID to authenticate:
+Or you may specify the Address, Namespace and SecretID to authenticate:

 - `address`: The address of the nomad server.
 - `namespace`: The Nomad Cluster namespace.